Independent Olympians at the Olympic Games: 2020 Summer Olympics

 The IOC Refugee Olympic Team competed at the 2020 Summer Olympics in Tokyo, Japan, as independent Olympic participants.
 Twenty-nine athletes from 12 sports and 18 countries competed for this team.
 The IOC code was changed to the French acronym "EOR" which stands for Équipe olympique des réfugiés.

 Following a decision by the World Anti-Doping Agency (WADA), it was announced that Russia would compete under the acronym "ROC", after the name of the Russian Olympic Committee.
-On aftermatch, the IOC announced that the Russian national flag would be substituted by the flag of the Russian Olympic Committee.
+In the aftermatch, the IOC announced that the Russian national flag would be substituted by the flag of the Russian Olympic Committee.
 It would also be allowed to use team uniforms featuring the Russian national colours, the logo of the Russian Olympic Committee and bearing the acronym "ROC".

 2022 Winter Olympics

-Following a decision by the World Anti-Doping Agency (WADA), it was announced that Russia would compete under the acronym "ROC", after the name of the Russian Olympic Committee.
-On aftermatch, the IOC announced that the Russian national flag would be substituted by the flag of the Russian Olympic Committee.
-It would also be allowed to use team uniforms featuring the Russian national colours, the logo of the Russian Olympic Committee and bearing the acronym "ROC".
+Similarly to the 2020 Summer Olympics, Russia competed in the 2022 Beijing Games under the "ROC" acronym due to WADA's sanctions.

+2024 Summer Olympics

+2026 Winter Olympics

+In December 2024, the International Skating Union announced that athletes from Belarus and Russia would be allowed to participate in events at the 2026 Winter Olympics; if qualified, they would compete under the Individual Neutral Athlete banner, as was done at the 2024 Summer Olympics.